watson-developer-cloud/speech-javascript-sdk/README.md

 Allows you to easily add voice recognition and synthesis to any web app with minimal code.

+## Deprecation Notice
+This repo and the npm package associated with it are being deprecated.
+While this repo will no longer see active support from the IBM team, contributions by the community via PRs are still welcomed and will be reviewed.
+Keep in mind, updates will no longer be published to npm and changes made after this update will need to be built independently.

 ### Built for Browsers

 This library is primarily intended for use in web browsers.
 Check out [ibm-watson](https://www.npmjs.com/package/ibm-watson) to use Watson services (speech and others) from Node.js.